Israel–Lebanon relations: 2006 Lebanon War

 Lebanese Prime Minister Fouad Siniora said in August 2006 that Lebanon would be the "last Arab country to make peace with Israel" because of the large number of civilians who were killed in the 2006 Lebanon War.
 Hassan Nasrallah, the leader of Hezbollah, proclaimed "Death to Israel" and promised the "liberation" of Jerusalem.

-It was uncovered in the cache of diplomatic cables released by WikiLeaks that, in 2008, Lebanese Defense Minister had sent messages to Israel via the United States stating the Lebanese Army would refrain from getting involved in a future conflict between Israel and Hezbollah and that the army, as quoted in the cables "will move to pre-position food, money, and water with these units so they can stay on their bases when Israel comes for Hezbollah — discreetly, Murr added."
+It was uncovered in the cache of diplomatic cables released by WikiLeaks that, in 2008, the Lebanese Defense Minister had sent messages to Israel via the United States stating the Lebanese Army would refrain from getting involved in a future conflict between Israel and Hezbollah and that the army, as quoted in the cables "will move to pre-position food, money, and water with these units so they can stay on their bases when Israel comes for Hezbollah — discreetly, Murr added."
 Additionally, he advised Israel to ensure not to "bomb bridges and infrastructure in the Christian areas."
 According to former U.S. Ambassador to Lebanon Michele Sison, the dispatcher of the cable, "Murr offered some ideas aimed at avoiding turning the Christian population against Israel when the next war with Hezbollah occurs...
 Murr also outlined his orders to the Lebanese Army when/if Israel invades to counter Hezbollah."